linode/docs/docs/platform/object-storage/how-to-use-object-storage-acls-and-bucket-policies/index.md

     - The users you're granting or restricting access to can run this command on one of their buckets and share their canonical ID with you, or:

-    - You can run this command yourself if you have use of their access tokens (you will need to cofigure s3cmd to use their access tokens instead of your own).
+    - You can run this command yourself if you have use of their access tokens (you will need to configure s3cmd to use their access tokens instead of your own).

 1. Run the above command, replacing `other-users-bucket` with the name of the bucket.
 You'll see output similar to the following: